tanin47/bazel-pex-pip/README.md

 ### Why do we choose pex over [subpar](https://github.com/google/subpar)?

 Subpar doesn't support extracting resource files from the archive.
-If we have a more complex resource file (e.g. a bash script), we can't execute it.
+If we have a more complex use case (e.g. executing a bash script), we can't use subpar.

-Pex, on another hand, can set `zip_safe=False` and extracts the archive before execute the python code.
+Pex, on another hand, can set `zip_safe=False` which extracts the archive before executing the python code.

 Special Thanks